Another shirt ruined by “sweat” stains? Before you throw it out, try these expert laundry tips.

 To pre-treat stains that include color changes or "bleaching" of fabrics, apply ammonia to a fresh stain or white vinegar to an old stain, then rinse.
 Ammonia is alkaline and helps to neutralize acidic substances such as fresh antiperspirant and sweat.
 Old stains have, however, already oxidized which is why ammonia is no longer recommended but white vinegar might be effective.
 Warning!
 Do not mix ammonia or ammonia-containing preparations with chlorine bleach or substances containing chlorine bleach.
 This will produce hazardous fumes.

 After your pretreatment regime, wash your clothing in the hottest water that the fabric will tolerate with detergent containing color-safe bleach.
-If stains remain after washing, treat them again and rewash.
+If stains remain after washing, treat them again and rewash them.
 Don't put the clothing in the dryer until you've removed the stain or given up – the heat of the dryer will set the stain and make it even harder, if not impossible, to remove.